-The race is held just north of Tampa in Land O’Lakes at Caliente Resort, the most upscale clothing-optional resort in North America.
+Unlike typical races, where runners leave shortly after the run, most participants spend the day or even a three-day weekend at Caliente, the most upscale clothing-optional resort in North America.
+Caliente features a 40-room hotel and dozens of condos, villas, and single-family homes.
 The one-loop course takes runners from the Caliente clubhouse through the scenic, well-manicured, 125-acre resort and back.
 Refreshments and awards are poolside and most runners spend the day at Caliente, which can attract more than 1,000 visitors on sunny weekend afternoons.
 Entry fee includes access to Caliente for the day.

 At a time when race entry fees have escalated rapidly in the endurance sports world, with some events now charging for parking and offering little in terms of free refreshments, the Caliente Bare Dare 5K might be the best value in the industry.
-The race entry fee also grants runners admission to Caliente for the day, along with post-race refreshments poolside, awards to the top 25 male and top 25 female finishers, and soft, fitted T-shirts uncluttered with sponsor logos on the back.
+The race entry fee also grants runners admission to Caliente for the day, along with post-race refreshments poolside, and awards to the top 25 male and top 25 female finishers.

 “I know it’s going to take more than one Sunday morning to cure my self-consciousness,” she wrote about running nude.
 “But running the Bare Dare did teach me this: If you don’t challenge yourself, you will never have the chance to be crowned a champion.”